omiras/html-css-git-exercises/week-1/9-git-branch/readme.md

 First, open the terminal in your code editor. _The terminal is where you entered `npm run 9` to run this exercise._

-Check which branch you are currently in by entering the following command into your terminal:
+Check which branch you are currently inpm run 9n by entering the following command into your terminal:

 ```
 git branch